joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 ## Overview

 This quick tutorial demonstrates how to **install**, **import**, **compile**, and **publish** a simple *Hello World* component using Joomla Component Builder (JCB).
-It’s a streamlined version of the full tutorial, guiding you through setup and execution in just a few minutes.
+It's a streamlined version of the full tutorial, guiding you through setup and execution in just a few minutes.

 ---